BetterMuSeek

 Another fine product from the XT Classical line is the D’Addario XTC45.
 For classical guitarists who need strings that can handle the wear and tear of daily practice and performance, the XTC45 set combines the company’s well-known craftsmanship with new ways of covering strings.

 The unique Composite core silver-plated copper in these strings gives them a rich yet clear sound that ensures every note is played accurately and deeply.
-This guitar’s composite core is made to keep its strong sound and tune even when the weather changes and you play for a long time.
+This guitar’s composite core is made to keep its intense sound and tune even when the weather changes and you play for a long time.

 D’Addario’s XT finish adds another layer of protection against corrosive elements.
 This makes the strings last longer without changing how they feel or sound inside your fingers.
 Because of this, the XTC45 set is a strong option for musicians who play a lot and want quality that lasts.